Andrea-Augello/Binary-calculator/README.md

 The available documentation[@pi4_datasheet] does not show this change yet, however, by analyzing how some C libraries added support for the Broadcom 2711 GPIO[@pingpio] [@raspi-gpio], one can gain insight on how to change the pull-up/down settings.

+In the models up to the Raspberry Pi 3 B +, the procedure to set the internal pull for the input pins comprised multiple steps:

+1. Write to GPPUD to set the required control signal (i.e. Pull-up or Pull-Down or neither to remove the current Pull-up/down)

+1. Wait for 150 cycles – this provides the required set-up time for the control signal

+1. Write to GPPUDCLK0/1 to clock the control signal into the GPIO pads you wish to modify

+1. Wait for 150 cycles – this provides the required hold time for the control signal

+1. Write to GPPUD to remove the control signal

+1. Write to GPPUDCLK0/1 to remove the clock

+With the values to write into GPPUD being 1 to enable Pull Down control and 2 to enable Pull Up control, moreover there is no way to check what is the current pull for a pin.

+The new model however uses the opposite convention to indicate the pull, and the procedure requires a single step, analogous to the one used to select the alternate functions.
+Another key difference is that from those same registers used to set the pull it is possible to read what the current setting is, even after a power off.

 ## Inner representation